-UM, fraternity investigate student rant against Uber driver
+UM, frat investigate student rant against Uber driver

 The University of Michigan said an incident involving a student whose delivered a profanity-laced rant against an Uber driver has been turned over to police.